 Here is what we are doing as a firm to make sure that you can get your questions answered and get your affairs in order in a safe and easy way:

 - We are keeping our office as sanitized as possible.
 For those who can make it in to see us, rest assured that we are dedicated to keeping our office a safe space to protect our most vulnerable clients.
 At this time, we are not closing our office.
 We do, however, ask that all visitors to our office understand our departure from traditionally accepted demonstrations of professional respect, like shaking hands.
 Please indulge us in accepting bows or virtual "high-fives," etc., from at least 3 feet away.
 Please also use the hand sanitizer on our conference room table and/or wash hands well upon entering our office and practice hygiene etiquette such coughing or sneezing into your own elbow while also turning your head away from others present.

-- Phone, Zoom/Skype or Webinar meetings are available.
-Thanks to technology, we have flexible options to meet with your family virtually in the event that you do not feel comfortable coming into the office or if you are under a quarantine.
+- Phone, Zoom/Skype, or Webinar meetings are available.
+Thanks to technology, we have flexible options to meet with your family virtually in the event that you do not feel comfortable coming into the office or if you are under quarantine.
 Unfortunately, for meetings in which estate planning documents are being signed, we have to meet in person with witnesses and notaries.
 If you'd like to use these technology alternatives for all other meetings, just let us know.

 - If you are sick or symptomatic… please stay home.
 Again, we can meet with you virtually or reschedule at your convenience.
-We have also created flexible arrangments for our team (Karen and me) so we can also work from home if either of us is not feeling well.
+We have also created flexible arrangements for our team (Karen and me) so we can also work from home if either of us is not feeling well.
 This is for everyone's safety.

-Please know that your family's health, comfort and safety are our TOP priority.
+Please know that your family's health, comfort, and safety are our TOP priority.
 We are here to support you in any way necessary.
 Simply use our "CONTACT" form or call the office at 770-425-6060 to let us know how we can help.
 We will get through this together!